mauroservienti/milestone.github.io/_posts/update-me-please.md

 Assuming procurement owns and publishes the `IPurchaseOrderCreated` event, it is the best candidate to fulfill steps one and four mentioned above.
 Procurement can do that by deploying a message handler to the notification service.
 Procurement is the logical owner, and the notification service is the physical host.

-Let's imagine that the system relies on brokered transport like Azure Service Bus, RabbitMQ, or AWS SNS and uses [NServiceBus](https://docs.particular.net/nservicebus/).
+Let's imagine that the system relies on brokered transport like Azure Service Bus, RabbitMQ, or a combination of AWS SQS and SNS, and uses [NServiceBus](https://docs.particular.net/nservicebus/).
 Procurement can create and deploy a message handler like the following:

 ```csharp
 namespace Procurement.Notifications